gammapy/gammapy/docs/about.rst

 Publications using Gammapy
 --------------------------

-Here's a list of publications using Gammapy (in reverse chronological order).
+Here's a list of publications using, describing or related to Gammapy (in reverse chronological order).

-A few of them don't "use" Gammapy, but describe or discuss and reference it.
-We list those as well because they might also be of interest to you if you are interested in Gammapy.

 If something is missing, please let us know (e.g. drop a line to the Gammapy mailing list).